dmksnnk/blog/content/blog/http3/HTTP3 Client.md

 ## Client skipping TLS verification

 Let's write a simple HTTP/3 client for our server.
-It is pretty straightforward: we need to create a new HTTP/3 transport and pass the transport to HTTP client from `net/http`:
+It's pretty straightforward: we need to create a new HTTP/3 transport and pass it to an HTTP client from `net/http`:

 ```go filename=client.go
 // client.go